-The Future of Customer Support: AI Agents That Actually Understand
+Future of Customer Support: AI That Understands

 The customer support landscape is undergoing a fundamental transformation.
 Gone are the days of scripted chatbots that frustrate more than they help.
 Welcome to the era of contextual AI agents — systems that don't just respond to queries but genuinely understand what customers need and take action to help them.